Schemex: Discovering Structural Abstractions from Examples: Related Work

-Schemex builds on a growing body of HCI research that supports structure discovery and sensemaking, particularly in design and content creation domains.
-In design, many systems aim to surface reusable patterns by mining common structures at scale.
-Prior work has emphasized documenting reusable solutions in structured schema formats (e.g., problem, context, solution)~\cite{kruschitz2010human}.
-For example, Webzeitgeist mined common UI structures from thousands of websites~\cite{kumar2013webzeitgeist}, and other systems have identified interface design patterns across mobile apps through large-scale clustering~\cite{alharbi2015collect}.
-Recent systems such as DesignWeaver~\cite{tao2025designweaver} and Luminate~\cite{suh2024luminate} help users explore the design space of AI-generated variations by revealing latent design dimensions and attributes.
+In design and content domains, many systems surface reusable patterns by mining common structures at scale.
+Webzeitgeist mined UI structures from thousands of websites~\cite{kumar2013webzeitgeist}, and other work has identified design patterns across mobile apps through large-scale clustering~\cite{alharbi2015collect}.
+Prior work has also emphasized documenting reusable solutions in structured formats such as problem-context-solution~\cite{kruschitz2010human}.
+For multimodal content, RecipeScape~\cite{chang2018recipescape} clusters recipes by procedural similarity, hierarchical tutorial generators~\cite{truong2021automatic} decompose videos into stepwise schemas, and VideoMix~\cite{yang2025videomix} aggregates how-to content into coherent workflows.

-Structure discovery is increasingly applied to multimodal content, where visual and textual alignment reveals deeper task structures.
-For example, RecipeScape~\cite{chang2018recipescape} supports this by clustering hundreds of recipes for a given dish based on procedural similarity, helping culinary professionals explore variation and identify recurring techniques at scale.
-Hierarchical tutorial generators~\cite{truong2021automatic} break down videos into stepwise instructional schemas, while VideoMix~\cite{yang2025videomix} aggregates how-to content into coherent workflows.